kareemsuhail/extract-main-objects-from-images-using-numpy/README.md

 * isolate important objects in your image from background
 ### Prerequisites

-Before reading and testing this example you need to know at least the basics of numpy ( matplotlib is required)
+Before reading and testing this example you will need to know at least the basics of numpy ( matplotlib is required)
 ### What is next ?

 you can do these enhancements as a training :